viamrobotics/rdk/examples/customresources/README.md

 Custom (service) api/protocol called "Summation" (acme:service:summation).

 ### protos
 This folder contains the protobuf for the above two APIs.
 Only the .proto files are human modified.
 The rest is generated automatically by running "make" from within this directory.
+Note that the generation is performed using the "buf" command line tool, which itself is installed automatically as part of the make scripting.
+To generate protocols for other lanaguges, other tooling or commands may be used.
+The key takeaway is that just the files with the .proto suffix are needed to generate the basic protobuf libraries for any given language.

 ## Models
 Models are concrete implementations of a specific type (API) of component or service.